cvxgrp/dccp/docs/src/user-guide.md

 ## Result Status

 After running the solve method, the result status is stored in `problem.status`.
 The status `"optimal"` means that the algorithm has converged, i.e., the slack variables converge to 0, and changes in the objective value are small enough.
-The obtained solution is at least a feasible point, but it is not guaranteed to be globally optimum.
+The obtained solution is at least a feasible point, but it is not guaranteed to be a global optimum.
 Any other status indicates that the algorithm has not converged.

 ## Utility Functions and Attributes